irvs/OperaSimVR/OperaSimVR_CHAPTER1.md

 **explanation of parameter**
 | parameter name | description |
 |--------|---------|
+|ChengePosition_sw | Check if you want to change the position of the construction machine model(You can switch it on and off even while playing).
 |ViaDB | Check this box if you want to retrieve information via a database.
 |WorldToMap | Check this box to convert the acquired coordinate values ​​from the world coordinate system to the map coordinate system.
 |PoseMsgType | Select the topic type of the topic you want to subscribe to.
-|SimPhysXSubscribeTopicName | Specify the topic name of PhysX location information (for operation test).
-|SimAGXSubscribeTopicName | Specify the topic name of AGX location information (for operation test).
-|RealSubscribeTopicName | Specify the topic name that publishes the position and joint information of the actual machine.
+|PoseSubscribeTopicName | Specify the topic name that publishes the position and joint information of the actual machine.
 |ViaDBSubscribeTopicName | Specifies the topic name when going through a database.
-|ChengePosition_sw | Check if you want to change the position of the construction machine model(You can switch it on and off even while playing).
+|ViaDBSubscribeTopicName | Select a right-handed or left-handed coordinate system.
 |MapMachinePosition | Don't change.
 |MapMachineRotation | Don't change.